jhora99/MIRSI/MIRSIcookbook.md

 writing mosaic file:  e:\MIRSI\NEOobs\230207/98943_10.57_21-58_mosaic.fits
 ```
 ### Faintmax value
+If the source is known or expected to have a maximum flux less than a certain ADU level, the "faintmax" value can be
+set with the -fm switch to flag as bad any pixel in the image that is above a certain cutoff level.
+This is useful for eliminating
+noise spikes in the image that can be sometimes much larger than the source, but not rejected by the sigma clipping and so make
+their way into the final image as spurious peaks.
+This filtering is done for each frame separately, so a pixel marked as
+bad in one image is not necessarily bad in other images.

 ### SKYCUT value
+If the sky background level is changing throughout the observations, one might not want to use frames where the background
+level is above a certain cutoff.
+This is useful for nights where an occasional thin cloud will pass in front of the telescope
+and is visible by an increase in the sky background level.
+The raw frame median level is checked, and if it is above this
+cutoff value set with the -s switch, the frame is excluded from the mosaic calculation.

 ### Airmass correction
 The airmass correction can be done on individual files in the mosaicing process, or in the photometry steps below.
 If the object